Sensitive subjects are not out of bounds for award-winning Brenda Romero and her team of developers in Galway, writes Graeme Lennox

 “I’ve won other awards and my family were proud of me, but when I told them I had won a Bafta they lost their minds.”

-Romero, who in additon to creating games is also director of the University of Limerick’s MSc course in game design and development, has worked on 49 video games, including the Wizardry series and titles in the Def Jam, Ghost Recon and Dungeons and Dragons franchises.
+Romero, who in additon to creating games is also director of the University of Limerick’s MSc course in game design and development, has worked on 49 video games, including the Wizardry series and titles in the Def Jam, Ghost Recon, and Dungeons and Dragons franchises.
+It is no secret that video games are a huge part of society with many people of all genders and ages playing them for entertainment.
+They have become so popular that there are now game trainers like the Velheim trainer that can be accessed to help gamers get through different games in the best possible way, elevating their experience.

 Her six-part physical board game series The Mechanic is the Message has won acclaim for its handling of sensitive subjects such as slavery and the Holocaust.